Cinema

 CINE 685 Projects in Teaching in Cinema (Units: 1-3)

-Prerequisites: Restricted to senior Cinema majors; CINE 340* and CINE 341*; a CINE GWAR course; or consent of the instructor.
+Prerequisites: Restricted to senior Cinema majors; CINE 340* and CINE 341*; a CINE GWAR course; GPA minimum of 3.0*; and permission of the instructor.
 Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
 CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
-Exceptions to this limit require both the consent of the instructor and approval by the Director of the School of Cinema.

 CINE 692 Internship (Units: 3)

-Prerequisites: Restricted to senior standing and consent of the instructor.
+Prerequisites: Restricted to senior standing and permission of the instructor.
 Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
 CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
-Exceptions to this limit require both the consent of the instructor and approval by the Director of the School of Cinema.
+Exceptions to this limit require the permission of the instructor.

 CINE 695 Independent Critical Studies (Units: 3)

-Prerequisites: CINE 340 and CINE 341; or consent of the instructor.
+Prerequisites: CINE 340 and CINE 341; or permission of the instructor.

 CINE 699 Independent Study (Units: 1-3)

-Prerequisites: Restricted to upper-division Cinema majors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or consent of the instructor.
+Prerequisites: Restricted to upper-division Cinema majors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or permission of the instructor.

 CINE 700 Introduction to Graduate Studies (Units: 3)